Merkoba/Hue/README.md

 "redis_max_link_age"
 >How old link data has to be to be fetched again.

-"piano_max_recent_users"
+"synth_max_recent_users"
->How many users fit in to the title of recent piano users when hovering the piano's volume icon.
+>How many users fit in to the title of recent synth users when hovering the synth's volume icon.

-"piano_max_voice_text"
+"synth_max_voice_text"
 >Max length for the voice synth text.